RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Followline.md

 <br>
 ## First steps

-The first task was the thresholding of the image.
-It has been necessary change the colour space to HSV, because this space has greater independence of lighting, followed by just holding the red pixels of the line that has to be traced to make it easy to the formula one using a colour filter.
+First task was image thresholding.
+It was necessary to change the color space to HSV because this one has better light independence, followed by keeping red pixels of the line that has to be traced to make it easier to the formula one using a colour filter.

 ******************************************************************************************************************************************************************************************************************
 <br>
 ## First version

 For the development of this version, a single controller has been used that measures the amount of pixels of a specific line in the image (the image was already treated).
-It will decided the direction to turning the car in order to put it back on the line.
+It will decide the direction to turn the car in order to put it back on the line.
 It decided the angle of rotation using a simple formula, the number of pixels displaced* constant k.

 If the formula one loses the reference line, it will go back until it finds it again.

 #### Lights improvements

 * The pixels are detected now by three contiguous lines to make this version more robust.
-* A formula that calculates the speed slightly of the formula one has been added.
+* A formula that calculates the speed of the formula one has been added.

 In the following video you can see the results of this version:
 <iframe width="640" height="400" src="{{site.baseurl}}/images/v1.mp4" frameborder="0" allowfullscreen></iframe>